eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 ### PORTS and Protocols:

 8545 TCP: used by http based json-rpc api
-8546 TCP: used by Webscket based json rpc api
+8546 TCP: used by Websocket based json rpc api
-30303 TCP and UDP: used by P2P network
+30303 TCP and UDP: used by P2P network (inbound traffic from other nodes)
-30304: UDP used by P2P discovery overlay
+30304: UDP used by P2P discovery overlay (outbound traffic from node)

 ### ENR: Ethereum Node Records